linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Mathematics-Appendix 2023 Financial-Trading-and-Investing.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Mathematics-Appendix 2023 Financial-Trading-and-Investing"
+parent_directory: "X. Quantitative Trading/Financial Trading and Investing"
+formatted: 2025-12-20 11:45:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: opencode
+primary_tags:
+  - mathematical appendix
+  - statistics
+  - quantitative finance
+secondary_tags:
+  - mean variance
+  - hypothesis testing
+  - ols regression
+  - matrix arithmetic
 cssclasses: academia
-title: Mathematics Appendix
-linter-yaml-title-alias: Mathematics Appendix
 ---

-# Mathematics Appendix
+# Mathematics-Appendix 2023 Financial-Trading-and-Investing

-# A.1 A BRIEF OVERVIEW OF ELEMENTARY STATISTICS
+## A.1 A BRIEF OVERVIEW OF ELEMENTARY STATISTICS

-# Mean, Variance, and Standard Deviation
+### Mean, Variance, and Standard Deviation

 The purpose of this appendix is to review several important elementary statistics concepts.
 To begin with, suppose that we wish to describe or summarize the characteristics or distribution of a single population of values (or sample drawn from a population).
 Two important characteristics include central location (measured by average, mean, median, expected value, or mode) and dispersion (measured by range, variance, or standard deviation).